szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 **Critical section is cache-friendly, similiar to single thread performance.**

+NOTE: but as a whole function which include the lock, critical section can not compete with single thread without lock, because in the boundary of lock, i.e., lock acquring and lock releasing, there exist memory barrier.

 The tremendous cost of latency is for mutex with race because blocking threads need to sleep and wake-up-again by OS scheduler.
 Why? it is all about cache.
 When thread context switch, we lose a lot of cache like L1 ~ L3 cache and [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer) buffer.

 So we should use thread with race for higher latency operations, like disk and network IO, which are usually milli seconds.